Political thought reading group

 How will I be taught, and will there be any work outside the class?

-Each class will be a discussion of the work selected in the previous session (with the exception of the first, in which will be discussing: 'How Will Capitalism End?' by Wolfgang Streeck).
+Each class will be a discussion of the work selected in the previous session (with the exception of the first, in which will be discussing the text noted above).
 This requires students to read a text in between each session.

 Are there any other costs?
 Is there anything I need to bring?

 You will need to buy or borrow a copy of each text we read.
-The class will be encouraged to choose texts that are cheaply available in paperback form.
+The class will be encouraged to choose texts that are cheaply available in paperback form, and all books must also be available in kindle format to allow ease of access.

 When I've finished, what course can I do next?